kogpsy/jspsych-experiment-template/README.md

 The package manager used is yarn ([for a quick introduction, see here][1]).
 Make sure you have it installed in order to use this template to develop jsPsych experiments.

-As with every modern Javascript project, after cloning the source code you need to install the project dependencies with `yarn install`.
+As with every modern JavaScript project, after cloning the source code you need to install the project dependencies with `yarn install`.
 This step is only required at the beginning and when the dependencies change.

 ## Available commands